drdk/dr-svg-sprites/README.md

 Type: `Object`
 Optional

-A hash of size labels and values (`Number`) that define the different sizes of the needed sprites.
+A hash of size labels and values (`Number` - or `Array` if used in conjunction with `options.breakpoints` - see below) that define the different sizes of the needed sprites.

 ```js
 var options = {